 The University of Toronto is the first Canadian University to offer a base funding package for graduate students pursuing doctoral degrees.
-It is the policy of the Graduate Department of English that all Ph.D. students will receive a base funding package of at least $16,750 plus tuition and incidental fees (including UHIP for international students) through five years of study in the Ph.D. program, conditional on the student making satisfactory progress towards the degree.
-The Department offers University of Toronto Fellowships that consist of fellowship and teaching assistantship funding.
+It is the policy of the Graduate Department of English that all PhD students receive a base funding package of at least $19,000 (in 2022-23) plus tuition and incidental fees (including UHIP for international students) through five years of study in the PhD program, conditional on the student making satisfactory progress towards the degree.